1854books/VCRM/README.md

 because knowledge is the finding of similars, and this conscious plane only gives us one single perception of it.
 So with our idea of God.
 All that we see of God is only a part just as we see only one portion of the universe, and all the rest is beyond human cognition.
-"I, the universal;
+“I, the universal;
-so great am I that even this universe is but a part of Me."
-That is why we see God as imperfect, and do not understand Him.
+so great am I that even this universe is but a part of Me.“ That is why we see God as imperfect, and do not understand Him.
 The only way to understand Him and the universe is to go beyond reason, beyond consciousness.
-"When thou goest beyond the heard and the hearing, the thought and the thinking, then alone wilt thou come to Truth."
-"Go thou beyond the scriptures, because they teach only up to nature, up to the three qualities."
-When we go beyond them, we find the harmony, and not before.
+“When thou goest beyond the heard and the hearing, the thought and the thinking, then alone wilt thou come to Truth.“ “Go thou beyond the scriptures, because they teach only up to nature, up to the three qualities.“ When we go beyond them, we find the harmony, and not before.

 The microcosm and the macrocosm are built on exactly the same plan, and in the microcosm we know only one part, the middle part.
 We know neither the sub-conscious, nor the super-conscious.
 We know the conscious only.
-If a man stands up and says, "I am a sinner", he makes an untrue statement because he does not know himself.
+If a man stands up and says, “I am a sinner“, he makes an untrue statement because he does not know himself.
 He is the most ignorant of men; of himself he knows only one part, because his knowledge covers only a part of the ground he is on.
 So with this universe, it is